 Business and peace are closely linked; Peace is crucial for businesses as no business can thrive in failed societies, and business can be an important contributor to creating and sustaining peace.
 That’s why our Founder Per Saxegaard went forward with his idea in 2007.

-We often limit our thinking about Peace as the absence of violence, (often called negative peace).
-However, like staying healthy is only treating and curing a disease but also avoiding being sick, peace can be thought of as creating the optimal environment for the human potential to flourish.
-As referred to by IPE, Institute of Peace and Economics, this represents the attitudes, structures and institutions that when strengthened, leads to more peaceful societies (often called positive peace in the literature).
-Societies high in positive peace show stronger degree of resilience and are better adapt to external shocks, and have a stronger basis for societal advancement and growth.
+We often limit our thinking about peace as the absence of violence, (often called negative peace).
+However, like staying healthy is not only treating and curing a disease but also avoiding being sick, peace can be thought of as creating the optimal environment for the human potential to flourish.
+As referred to by the Institute of Peace and Economics this represents the attitudes, structures and institutions that when strengthened, leads to more peaceful societies (often called positive peace).
+Societies high in positive peace show stronger degree of resilience and are better able to adapt to external shocks, and have a stronger basis for societal advancement and growth.

 The thinking and action we refer to as being businessworthy is coined to inspire such a contribution to more peaceful and prosperous societies.